Data Protection enforcement in the UK has never looked so intimidating!

 The PCI Security Standards (PCIDSS) Council obliges organisations which process credit card or electronic payment information to comply with the following security requirements to destroy media which is no longer required to be kept for commercial of legal reasons in one of the following:

-- Secure data wiping, degaussing or hard disc shredding should be utlilized to verify that cardholder data has been effectively rendered
+Secure data wiping, degaussing or hard disc shredding should be utilized to verify that cardholder data has been effectively rendered

 The Environment Act

 This places a duty of care on your organisation to ensure your redundant IT equipment is collected by a Licensed Waste Carrier who will take it to a licensed site for disposal, recycling or to be refurbished.